School based apprenticeships and traineeships policy

 - collection, management and reporting of VET data.

-Schools are responsible for processing School Based Apprentices’ and Trainees’ results and ensuring that appropriate credit is recorded for Northern Territory Certificate of Education and Training.
+Schools are responsible for processing school based apprentices’ and trainees’ results and ensuring that appropriate credit is recorded for NT certificate of education and training.

 Schools should have policies and procedures in place to manage all administrative and credit recognition processes.
 In addition staff should be provided with access to relevant professional development and flexible timetables should be created to enable all obligations of School based apprenticeships and traineeships to be met.
 These policies and procedures should be communicated to all relevant stakeholders.